How to Minimise Tax Liability from a Settlement Agreement

 The structure of your settlement agreement is important so that you can minimise the tax liabilities you face and an Employment Law Solicitor who has experience in negotiating and reviewing settlement agreements, can help you to clarify some of the points in the agreement and offer advice on how the agreement could be structured to reduce your tax liabilities.

-For legal advice on the meaning of the terms in your settlement agreement (without any financial negotiations and without advice on the merits of any Employment Tribunal claims) our minimum fixed fee is £300 including VAT.
+For legal advice on the meaning of the terms in your settlement agreement (without any financial negotiations and without advice on the merits of any Employment Tribunal claims) we offer competitive fixed fees.
 Your employer will usually pay these legal costs.

-If you're not sure whether you are getting enough compensation as part of the settlement agreement, we can offer you strategic advice on your options.
-We charge fixed fees starting from £240 including VAT (payable by you).
+If you're not sure whether you are getting enough compensation as part of the settlement agreement, we can offer you strategic advice on your options for a fixed fee.
+This will usually be payable by you.

 Once we have provided you with a written quote for the agreed work to be done, that price will not change.